spdegabrielle/undebatable/README.md

 * https://redditblog.com/2009/10/15/reddits-new-comment-sorting-system/

 ### Other
+* must!: seen/replies, like lobsters. good for old threads.
 * check referrer to prevent CSRF attacks (or add an autho token).
 See "this post upvotes itself"
 * check if referrer is from facebook or google, and if so, tell people about issues. same with chrome or internet explorer, etc.
 * login-less file upload / anonymous, with file expiry based on user/item score and size of file. small files should be kept indefinitely.